EdenKhaos/Lets-Get-Married/README.md

 For `future` development, we would like to incorporate the following feature `enhancements` into our web application:

-- Add checklist page and saved data to pass through DB
+- Add checklist page and saved data to pass through DB.
-- Make guest list and budget pages to save data to pass    through DB
+- Make guest list and budget pages to save data to pass through DB.
 - Modify current elements to allow deletions for map pins, budget items, guest list, and checklist items.

 ---